basicallydan/interfake/readme.md

 ## Thank yous

-Alun for reading this readme.
+[Alun](https://github.com/4lun) for reading this readme.

 ## Future work

 * Create a guide/some examples for how to integrate this with existing test frameworks, whether written in JavaScript or not
 * Improve the templating, so that a response might include a repeated structure with an incrementing counter or randomized data
 * Create a way to add static files in case you'd like to run a JavaScript application against it
+* Allow custom headers to be set
+* Mimic slow responses